 Clearly, there is going to be incredible turnover, and all members of the leadership team are going to need to be more conversant with all aspects of school change.

-In 2016, after two rounds of the program, we offer an enhanced opportunity with five facilitators.
+In 2016, after two rounds of the program, we offered an enhanced opportunity with four facilitators.
 We surveyed participants; we researched leadership models and competencies; we listened to the advice of Heads, Boards, Leaders, and Search Consultants; and we met as a team to really understand how to best prepare future leaders.

-A sincere thank you to the facilitators that are developing our future leaders and shaping the future of education:
+A sincere thank you to the facilitators who are developing our future leaders and shaping the future of education:

 - Val Cambre, CEO, Teal and Co.
 Inc.

-- David Robertson, School Head, Shawnigan Lake School
+- David Robertson, Retired School Head, Shawnigan Lake School

 - Barry Wright, Dean of the Faculty of Business, Brock University